Table of Contents

-Solution to a problem can be approached through different modes or techniques.
-Convergent and Divergent thinking are of the opposite nature but both can be used to reach a solution differently.
+The solution to a problem can be approached through different modes or techniques.
+Convergent and Divergent thinking is of the opposite nature but both can be used to reach a solution differently.

-Whereas convergent approach means starting from different possibilities of solutions and striking off all but one to finalise one unique solution, divergent approach starts from a prompt and finally reaches multiple possible solutions.
+Whereas the convergent approach means starting from different possibilities of solutions and striking off all but one to finalize one unique solution, the divergent approach starts from a prompt and finally reaches multiple possible solutions.

-Both of these approaches are important as they help to develop different kinds of analysing skills.
-Writing convergent and divergent questions is an art which needs to be learned before presenting to the students for practice.
+Both of these approaches are important as they help to develop different kinds of analyzing skills.
+Writing convergent and divergent questions is an art that needs to be learned before presenting to the students for practice.

 - Students get real-life experience

 - Students learn working in group or team